-- a PDF containing the answers to your questions, with the adequate explanations and interpretations - the code (do-file) that you used for the analysis, duly commented (instructions will be posted on Quercus); - the log file using
+- a PDF containing the answers to your questions, with the adequate explanations and interpretations - the code (do-file) that you used for the analysis, duly commented (instructions will be posted on Quercus); - the log file automatically generated by your code.

-You will have to upload these documents before the deadline, both on Quercus; files are automatically processed by Turnitin, a plagiarism detection software (see section on Turnitin.com).
+You will have to upload these documents before the deadline, both on Quercus; files are automatically processed by Turnitin, a plagiarism detection software.
+See sections Academic Integrity and Turnitin.com.